Financial assurance for resource activities

 You will need to calculate your estimated rehabilitation cost (ERC) for your resource activity and apply for an ERC decision.

 Note: A major review of the ERC framework has been undertaken.
 The revised ERC documents took effect on 1 October 2022.

 If you hold an EA for resource activities, you must apply for an ERC decision using the Application for a decision on the estimated rehabilitation cost (ESR/2018/4426) (DOCX, 170KB).
 The application may need to include third party quotes.
 Use the form Third party quotes for estimated rehabilitation cost (ESR/2021/5691) (DOCX, 130KB) to complete all third party quotes.

 Your ERC application must meet the minimum information requirements set out in the estimated rehabilitation cost guideline (ESR/2018/4425) (PDF, 916KB).

-Applications can be made at any time after the EA has been granted and can be lodged on Connect, or by mailing your form to the Department of Environment and Science business centre for your resource.
+Applications can be made at any time after the EA has been granted and can be lodged on Online Services, or by mailing your form to the Department of Environment and Science business centre for your resource.

 Calculating your ERC

 Your ERC is based on the likely costs and expenses that the Queensland Government may incur when taking action to rehabilitate or restore and protect the environment because of environmental harm that your activity may cause.

 To calculate your ERC, you must use the following guideline and calculator.

 - Estimated rehabilitation cost under the Environmental Protection Act 1994 (ESR/2018/4425) (PDF, 916KB).